 - The Samsung Galaxy S8 Plus costs $850, or $30 per month for 24 months with a $130 down payment.

-- JUMP!
-On Demand customers can pay $0 down and $33 per month for 24 months for the Galaxy S8 — however, the Plus variant will still cost the same down payment and monthly payments as non-JUMP! customers.
+- Jump!
+On Demand customers can pay $0 down and $33 per month for 24 months for the Galaxy S8 — however, the Plus variant will still cost the same down payment and monthly payments as non-Jump! customers.

-Verizon is also offering both the Samsung Galaxy S8 and Galaxy S8 Plus, but it has a slightly cheaper price than most carriers.
+Verizon is also offering both the Samsung Galaxy S8 and

-- The Samsung Galaxy S8 costs $720, or $30 per month for 24 months.
+- The Samsung Galaxy S8 costs $756, or $31.50 per month for 24 months.

 - The Samsung Galaxy S8 Plus costs $840, or $35 per month for 24 months.

-AT&T is selling both the Samsung Galaxy S8 and Galaxy S8 Plus.
-AT&T subscribers can “stream the latest videos, data-free,” from the DirecTV app.
+AT&T is selling both the Samsung Galaxy S8 and

 - The Samsung Galaxy S8 costs $750, or $25 per month for 30 months.
 Frequent Upgrade plan customers can pay $31.25 per month for 24 months.